Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics: Discussion

-\section{DISCUSSION}
+\section{Discussion}

 The experiments verify that the FIC retains passivity in a redundant manipulator without requiring the observation of the entire robot state.
-As a consequence the FIC's stability is independent from the null-space controller, which is regarded as an external perturbation.
+As a consequence, the FIC's stability is independent of the null-space controller, which is regarded as an external perturbation.
 The tracking accuracy data indicate that it is robust to model errors, which are equivalent to external disturbances and are compensated by the FIC's nonlinear stiffness.
-The experiments also show that the robot can initiate rigid contact with unknown bodies and dynamic systems without any assumption on the interaction.
+The experiments also show that the robot can initiate rigid contact with unknown bodies and dynamic systems without any assumption about the interaction.
 In the attached video, the reader can also appreciate how the robot remains stable even in the case of a sudden loss of contact when applying the maximum achievable interaction force.
-The robustness is further showcased in \autoref{fig:forward_force_measurement_exp_objects_2_3} where the robot initiates and brakes contact with 3 different rigid bodies without any need to account for the objects' presence or shape in the controller.
+The robustness is further showcased in \autoref{fig:8} and \autoref{fig:9} where the robot initiates and brakes contact with 3 different rigid bodies without any need to account for the objects' presence or shape in the controller.
 Furthermore, the video includes the following additional scenarios: FIC with damping in the convergence phase, perturbation beyond the boundaries without damping and rapid shaking without damping.
 The passivity was verified in all cases.
 The time of the convergence are $\SI{1.24}{\second}$, $\SI{1.33}{\second}$ and $\SI{1.35}{\second}$, respectively.
-Therefore, it can be said that the controller is intrinsically stable independently from environmental interactions, which is also theoretically confirmed by the stability analysis presented in Appendix A. The data also show that the trajectory tracking errors RMSE (\autoref{tab:franka_panda_table} and \autoref{tab:circ_Trajectory}) are always contained within the task boundaries set by the user.
-Thus, we validate that tracking performance is not affected by removal of active damping, due to the high on-line adjustable impedance gains that may be achieved with the proposed controller.
+Therefore, it can be said that the controller is intrinsically stable independently from environmental interactions both theoretically and experimentally.
+The data also show that the trajectory tracking errors RMSE (\autoref{tab:2} and \autoref{tab:3}) are always contained within the task boundaries set by the user.
+Thus, we validate that tracking performance is not affected by the removal of active damping due to the high online adjustable impedance gains that may be achieved with the proposed controller.

 These results are possible because the stability of the proposed controller does not rely on the projection matrices used by conventional controllers to account for null-space and contact during stabilization \cite{franco,XinGetal, Moura}.
 Mainly, \textit{Moura et al.} have recently studied and reported the effect of numerical instability related to projection matrices on the performance of both contact and null-space controllers, which is considered a major limitation of stable interaction with highly variable and unknown dynamics \cite{Moura}.